pfyeh1/chatbot/README.md

 Project to understand how to build a basic RAG application that takes input text from form, webpage, or uploaded files and deployable into production using Docker and AWS ECR and EC2 services.

 ## Getting Started
+Relevant API keys are set within a config.json file.

 ## Testing